toytag/oneStroke/README.md

 ## Description

 All the implementations are in `foo.py` (don't have a better name).

-And `GLHF/` is a folder contain a jupyter notebook that will help you get a better feeling of this implementation.
+In `dev` branch, there is a `GLHF/` folder containing a jupyter notebook that will help you get a better feeling of this implementation.

 Unfortunately this implementation does not find a Euler path, even if the graph is somehow Eulerian graph. (by somehow I mean almost impossible, unless magic)